SPEITCoder/CAN-PR2/report.md

    in total 8+1+2+2 = 13.

 Practically, a cache that is large enough to contain 8 integers (32 cache size units) would provide a promising hit rate as they are the most frequently used data.
+And we can observe that when the cache provide enough space to store 16 > 13 integers (cache size = 128), we can see that the hit rate is nearly 100%.

-In addition, if a data cache is large enough to cache all the data accessed, data miss would only be generated the first time it is accessed.
+In addition, if a data cache is large enough to cache all the data accessed, data miss would only be generated the first time it is accessed, namely compulsory miss.
+On the contrary, if the cache size is not adequate, the data miss consist mainly of the capacity miss.

 ## Final question